mozilla-rally/rally-core-addon/docs/ION_CORE_PUBLISHING.md

 Click the "Artifacts" link to find a link to the signed XPI `public/build/ion_core.xpi`.

+## Testing the QA-signed extension

+To test the QA-signed extension in Firefox, you must be running the Nightly release or an unbranded build (there are equivalents for Release and Beta), then navigate to `about:config` and create a new boolean pref named `xpinstall.signatures.dev-root` and set it to `true`.

+NOTE - this will cause production-signed extensions (such as those from addons.mozilla.org) to not load.
+To allow these, set `xpinstall.signatures.required` pref to `false`.

 ## Producing a production-signed extension

 Production signing requires sign-off from addons and releng.